Quick Guide to Paris’ Metro Tickets & Passes for Tourists

 NB: New year, new and more beautiful screenshots.
 I promise.

-In 2025, there will be different Paris Metro passes (also called “forfaits” in French), but not all of them will be suitable for tourists.
-Here’s the detail:
+As of 1 January 2025, different Paris Metro passes (called “forfaits” in French) are available, but not all of them will be suitable for tourists.
+These Paris Metro Passes can be loaded on your phone or in a physical card.

 - 1 day (full fare /reduced fare): 29,90 € /14,95 €